 The Credit Card Accountability Responsibility and Disclosure Act of 2009 (the "CARD Act"), which was enacted in 2009, amended the Truth in Lending Act, and required the bank to make significant changes to many of its business practices, including marketing, underwriting, pricing and billing.
 The CARD Act's restrictions on the bank's ability to increase interest rates on existing balances to respond to market conditions and credit risk ultimately limit the bank's ability to extend credit to new customers and provide additional credit to current customers.
-Other CARD Act restrictions have resulted and will continue to result in reduced interest income and loan fee income.
+Other CARD Act restrictions, such as limitations on late fees, have resulted and will continue to result in reduced interest income and loan fee income.

-The requirements of the CARD Act and any future adverse changes in federal and state consumer protection laws or regulations, or adverse changes in their applicability or interpretation, could make it more difficult for the servicer to collect payments on the receivables or could reduce the finance charges and other fees that can be charged, resulting in reduced collections.
-If as a result of the requirements of the CARD Act or any adverse changes in these laws or regulations or in their interpretation, the bank or its affiliates were required to reduce their finance charges and/or fees, resulting in a corresponding decrease in the effective yield of the credit card accounts designated to the trust, an early amortization event could occur and could result in an acceleration of payment or reduced payments on your notes.
+The requirements of the CARD Act and any future adverse changes in federal and state consumer protection laws or regulations, including the CARD Act or its implementing regulations (including permissible late fees), or adverse changes in their applicability or interpretation, could make it more difficult for the servicer to collect payments on the receivables or could reduce the finance charges and other fees that can be charged, resulting in reduced collections.
+If as a result of the requirements of the CARD Act or any adverse changes in these laws or regulations or in their interpretation, the bank or its affiliates were required to reduce their finance charges and/or fees (including late fees), resulting in a corresponding decrease in the effective yield of the credit card accounts designated to the trust, an early amortization event could occur and could result in an acceleration of payment or reduced payments on your notes.